untemps/dom-observer/README.md

 To switch from one mode to another, you just have to pass a callback as second parameter to turn continuous mode on or leave it null to get a promise.

 ##### Continuous mode
-Call the `wait` method with the selector of the element you want to target, a callback function and an optional object to initiate the observation.
+Call the `wait` method with the element or the selector of the element you want to target, a callback function and an optional object to initiate the observation.

 Once the element is added to, removed from or changed in the DOM, the callback function is triggered with various number of arguments depending on the observed event.